Matin-Mansouri/AppliedAI/README.md

 # AppliedAI

 This repository contains the code and methodologies for our course project on venue classification using image data.
-We implemented three different approaches: Decision Tree (supervised), Decision Tree (semi-supervised), and Convolutional Neural Networks (CNN).
+We implemented two different approaches: Decision Tree (supervised), Decision Tree (semi-supervised), and plan to implement Convolutional Neural Networks (CNN).
 This README provides an overview of the project, the structure of the repository, and instructions on how to run the code.

 ## Project Overview

-In this project, we classify images into five distinct venue categories: airport terminal, movie theater, market, museum, and restaurant.
-The dataset used is a subset of the Places365Standard dataset, consisting of over 2,500 images divided into training, validation, and test sets.
+In this project, we classify images into five distinct venue categories: airport terminal, movie theater, market, museum, and restaurant using supervied and semi-supervised decisiontree. we examine differnt values for three hyperparameters including max_depth, min_sample_split and min_sample_leaf.The dataset used is a subset of the Places365Standard dataset, consisting of 2,500 images divided into training, validation, and test sets.

 ### Methodologies